floooh/oryol/code/Modules/Core/README.md

 * lifetime management for heap-allocated objects
 * a central logging facility
 * a per-thread run-loop
-* selected alternative classes and concepts to the C++ std library tailored to game applications
+* selected alternative classes and concepts to the C++ std library tailored to game applications (containers, strings, low-level memory management)

 ### The Oryol Application Model

-Oryol needs to run on platforms where applications are forbidden to 'own the main loop', or block the application's main thread for more then a few dozen milliseconds.
+Oryol needs to run on platforms where applications are forbidden to 'own the game loop', or block the application's main thread for more then a few dozen milliseconds.
 Instead of having a main() function with a simple game loop, some sort of per-frame callback must be registered, and control is given back to the operating system.